turingschool-projects/kwk-level3-swift/sessions/arrays_lab.markdown

 As we close our tutorial time, we'll answer the following questions in our journals, leaving time to discuss our answers as a group

 - What is an array (in Swift)?
 Why is it useful?
-- We talked about how writing out a grocery list and a list to keep track of temperatures are some real life ways we group and track data.
+- We talked about how writing out a grocery list is a real-life way we group and track data.
 What is another real-life example of arrays?
 - How might some of your favorite apps (Snap, Instagram, etc) use arrays to keep track of data?